Achieng45/Compiler-construction/README.md

 # Compiler-construction
-compiler.py file has compiler construction code from scanner to parser and
+compiler.py file has compiler construction code from lexical,semantic and syntax analysis